rusthon/Rusthon/README.md

 Introduction
 ------------
-Gython is a transpiler written in Python that converts a python like language into Go.
+Rusthon is a transpiler written in Python that converts a python like language into Rust.

 [Syntax Documentation](https://github.com/PythonJS/PythonJS/blob/master/doc/go_syntax.md)